 - In a large, deep bowl, use your fingers to rub the granulated sugar and lemon zest together until thoroughly combined.
 Whisk in the brown sugar.

-- Add the butter and use an electric hand mixer to beat until light in color and fluffy, 3 to 4 minutes.
+- Add the butter and use an electric to beat until light in color and fluffy, 3 to 4 minutes.
 Beat in the eggs one at time, beating after each addition until incorporated.
 Mix in the vanilla.

 - In a small bowl, whisk together the flour, baking powder, and salt until thoroughly combined, at least 30 seconds.